2025 Municipal Election

 Political participants should refer to the Local Authorities Election Act and associated regulations and obtain legal advice regarding the full extent of their obligations.

-Government of Alberta Publication: What Every Councillor Needs to Know - A Council Member's Handbook
+Publication: What Every Councillor Needs to Know - A Council Member's Handbook

 Alberta Municipalities - Running For Municipal Office